 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Royal Melbourne Hospital's score of 21 is higher than 71% of the industry.
+Royal Melbourne Hospital's score of 21 is lower than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents